AngeloGalav/DellLatitude5420-ThrottleFix/README.md

 # Throttle Fixer for Dell Latitude 5420 laptops

 > **Warning**
-> Upgrading to kernel 5.19.17-2 on Manjaro KDE Linux fixes this issue, thus making this script obsolete.
+> Upgrading to kernel 5.19.17-2 on Manjaro KDE Linux __fixes this issue__, thus making this script obsolete.

 Simple bash script to solve throttling in caused by `thermald` in Dell Latitude 5420 laptops using Linux.
 The CPU of these laptops goes down to 400 mhz or 1800 mhz.